Short History of the Orthodox Church of the Culdees

 Numerous British 1st-5th Century Saints.

-In official calendars and histories around the world, our British Saints that predated Augustine by 500 years, are venerated.
-Even in Greece and Russia, these saints are venerated in their biographies as British, Irish, Scottish, and like Columbanus, as “CULDEAN” founders of the Church in Western Europe.
+One of the prides of the Culdees church is our HUNDREDS of well documented Saints which predate the Roman St Augustine’s arrival.
+Today even the Greek and Russian Orthodox venerate dozens of our First and Second Century Celtic Saints.
+So many more are venerated by Ireland, Scotland and England, and the rest of the Western Church.
+The memorial biographies (Hagiographies / Vitas) widely document those of our Saints such as St Aristobulus and St Columbanus, as “CULDEAN” founders of the Church in Western Europe.
 Download the chapter “Spread of the Culdean Church [in Western Europe] from the book, “History of the Scottish Nation” or The History of The Celtic Church (All Three Volumes): History of Civilization From Pre-historic Times To Medieval Times – FREE PDF.
 For nearly every generation it has been, and still is acknowledged by historians worldwide that hundreds of British missionaries (Culdean Orthodox Saints) were sent from Britain to convert Western Europe long before Rome sent Augustine to England.
 (Download PDF From “the Culdee of Glastonbury” 133 British Saints Before Roman Augustine’s arrival – PDF 300 more Irish, Welsh and Scottish Saints are being added in the next release.)

 There are over 3,000 books written on the topic of “British Israelism”, that highlight these facts of the First Century Culdean / British Church.

 Some say the Culdees went into hiding.
-However, we see quite the contrary.
+It is true that many “True Orthodox” Dissenter churches(later called Seventh day Baptists) were all formed by high ranking original English Orthodox Clergy in the mid 1600’s.
+However, the hiding was not for long.
+Many came to realize that in the present form of the church that they could still follow all the orthodox liturgies, including doing communion of the Saturday 7th day Sabbath.
 The British church embraced it’s roots as Israel and used the ancient liturgies of Israel.
 This included not only in the church, but also the Nobility.
 The Kings and Queens being descendant of King David.
 The current Queen of England, when she was crowned was proclaimed by the Archbishop to be “Queen of Israel”, when her coronation was syndicated live on international television.
 That isn’t to say in every generation they weren’t perfect.
 Even the Israelites when they lived in Jerusalem had many wicked kings who even let the people forget God’s commandments.

 Triumphant Christian Israelites.

-There is a consensus among historians that the Protestant reformers were Neo-Culdees.
+There is a consensus among historians that the early American Pilgrims were “Neo-Culdees”.
 They were indeed more orthodox than the ones we’ve known the last 50 years.
-Even the most non-conformist congregationalist church used the English liturgy until very recently.
+Even the most non-conformist congregationalist churches of early America still used the Orthodox English liturgy (BCP text), and have continued using our Orthodox liturgy until very recently.

 The present and ancient English liturgy reflects the facts that the Christian nations have always believed they are Israelites.
 The Hebrew Shama Prayer is used in the oldest of our Culdee Christian liturgies, and is today in the Anglican Book of Common Prayer (also used by Roman Catholics) as part of the Eucharist.
 It is also the oldest prayer that is recited by the Jews (originally from the Great Sanhedrin of 450BC.
 [That is around the time Jeremiah transplanted much of the priesthood, David’s literal throne (stone of scone), and the remaining heirs of the Judean throne to Ireland]).
 The English congregations chant the Shama much like Israel did.
 It is chanted at the Eucharist (also a Hebrew bread feast that Christ pointed to as fulfillment of the shewbread).
 The shama is typically sung or recited before the Decaloge (or 10 Commandments).
 Some versions of the liturgy say you can optionally recite the Hebrew Shama text “Hear O Israel.. etc” rather than reciting the full 10 Commandments.

 The Saturday Sabbath is also called the day of rest in the “Collect for Saturday”.
-While most of the Hebrew feasts are already listed in the Book of Common Prayer, the preface says, a Bishop may add or reduce the feasts based on the local needs.
-Read more on this topic in the sub-chapters on the British Church in the booklet “Honoring the Sabbath in the Orthodox Church”.
+While most of the Hebrew feasts are already listed in the Book of Common Prayer, the preface says, a Bishop may add or reduce the feasts based on the local needs and availability of Ministers.
+Read more on this topic in the sub-chapters on the British Church in the booklet “Honoring the Sabbath in the Orthodox Church“.

 Archbishops and Patriarchs.